-Rescue officials say a U.S. Air Force plane will airlift seven crewmen who received burns in a raging fire on their South Korean fishing vessel near Antarctica.
-Three other crewmen died in the blaze.
+Rescue officials say a U.S. Air Force plane will airlift seven crewmen burned in a raging fire on their ship near Antarctica that killed three other fishermen.

 They say the plane will leave New Zealand on Thursday and fly to Antarctica to pick up the four Vietnamese and three Indonesian crew.

-The fire began in the living quarters of the Jung Woo 2 on Wednesday and quickly spread.
-Thirty-seven crew members were rescued, including the seven who were injured.
+The fire on the South Korean ship Jung Woo 2 quickly spread despite the crew's attempts to fight it Wednesday.
+Thirty-seven crew members were rescued, including the injured.
 Two were severely burned and were initially unconscious.